6 customer service trends B2C brands need to know in 2025

 Essential self-service capabilities for 2025

-Customers want self-service tools that actually serve them.
-These might look like:
+Customers want self-service portals that actually serve them.
+A customer experience hub provides exactly that, with:

-• Knowledge bases and dynamic FAQs: easily accessible answers that allow customers to resolve issues independently, without waiting for support
+- Knowledge bases and dynamic FAQs: easily accessible resources that allow customers to resolve issues independently, without waiting for support

-• Order tracking and management: a simple, centralized area where customers can check their order status without entering lengthy numbers or visiting external sites
+- Order tracking and management: the ability for customers to check their order status without entering lengthy numbers or visiting external sites

 Implementation considerations and calculating ROI